-Unless otherwise specified, the materials on this site are presented solely for the purpose of promoting BAC products and services.
+Unless otherwise specified, the materials on this site are presented solely for the purpose of promoting Flexjet products and services.

-When used herein, the term "BAC" refers to Bombardier Aerospace Corporation and/or its subsidiaries, including Flexjet.
-The materials contained on or accessible through this website (including, without limitation, all digital images of Flexjet aircraft and all other products or services offered by Flexjet) shall not be used, redistributed, broadcast, published, copied to any other media or reproduced other than for personal, educational and non-commercial purposes without the prior written consent of BAC.
-These materials must not be altered in any manner, distorted or used in any way that is detrimental to BAC's image or reputation.
-The copyright in these materials is either owned by BAC (or its parent company, Bombardier Inc.) or is used by BAC with the permission of the owner.
-BAC does not represent or warrant that such materials do not infringe the rights of others.
+The materials contained on or accessible through this Web site (including, without limitation, all digital images of Flexjet program aircraft and all other products or services offered by Flexjet) shall not be used, redistributed, broadcast, published, copied to any other media or reproduced other than for personal, educational and non-commercial purposes without the prior written consent of Flexjet.
+These materials must not be altered in any manner, distorted or used in any way that is detrimental to Flexjet’s image or reputation.
+The copyright in these materials is either owned by Flexjet or is used by Flexjet with the permission of the owner.
+Flexjet does not represent or warrant that such materials do not infringe the rights of others.
 Nothing contained herein shall be construed as granting, explicitly or implicitly, any license or other right to use these materials other than in accordance with the terms contained herein.

 THIS WEBSITE AND ALL OF THE INFORMATION IT CONTAINS ARE PROVIDED " AS IS " WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
 [SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OF IMPLIED WARRANTIES, SO THE ABOVE EXCLUSION MAY NOT APPLY TO YOU.].